Scripps is often the provider of choice for San Diegans who need medical or surgical care for a gastrointestinal (GI) disorder.

 Given the complexity of many digestive and liver diseases, our doctors routinely collaborate with Scripps specialists in other fields to help ensure our patients have access to the most comprehensive care available.

-For example, they partner with transplant surgeons; speech-language pathologists who specialize in swallowing disorders; nutrition counselors; and cancer specialists, including radiation oncologists who treat GI cancers with radiation or proton therapy.
+For example, they partner with transplant surgeons; speech-language pathologists who specialize in swallowing disorders; nutrition counselors; and cancer specialists, including radiation oncologists who treat GI cancers with radiation.